djangodeployment/django-deployment-book/10-recovery2.rst

 one, before realizing the server's severely damanged.
 In that case, your offline disk will contain damaged data.
-Or the attacker might wait for you to plug in the backup disk, and then wipe it out and proceed to wipe out the online backup and you servers.
+Or the attacker might wait for you to plug in the backup disk, and then wipe it out and proceed to wipe out the online backup and your servers.

 You might object that there is a weakness to this plan because the two disks are at the same location, off site, when you take there the